quietui/quiet/docs/docs/components/breadcrumb.md

 layout: component
 ---

 Breadcrumbs follow the [ARIA APG breadcrumb pattern](https://www.w3.org/WAI/ARIA/apg/patterns/breadcrumb/examples/breadcrumb/) for accessibility.
-The breadcrumb is a labeled for assistive devices and breadcrumb items are announced as links.
+The breadcrumb is labeled for assistive devices and breadcrumb items are announced as links.
 The breadcrumb corresponding to the current page is styled differently, but remains a functional link.
 Separators are presentational and will not be announced by screen readers.

 ```html {.example}
 <quiet-breadcrumb>